pooja-a-patel/04-Remix/README.md

 My redesign would use a different color scale, one that is accessible.
 Also, when a user hovers over on a country, the stats specific to that country will appear.
 ### Technical Achievements
 - **On-Hover Stats**: When a user hovers over a country, specific stats relevant to that country in the given year will apppear.
 The stats include the year, total emissions, and country name.
 This was done by using tooltip.
+- **Filter the Emissions Data**: I decided to filter the emissions data by continent in the pie chart.
+Thus, each country represented in the pie chart is color coded according to the continent the country belongs to.
 ### Design Achievements
 - **Accessible Color Scale for Choropleth Map**: I utilized two color palettes and tested them with diffrent color blindness traits to ensure that the colors used in thr chart are accessible.
+- **CSS Styling**: I utilized CSS to style the webpage and position the various elements neatly.
 ## Resources
 [Basic Choropleth Map D3](https://www.d3-graph-gallery.com/graph/choropleth_basic.html)
 [Simple D3 Bar Chart](https://bl.ocks.org/d3noob/8952219)